Justice League America Annual

 Page 54, panel 4

 HIS STORY: Guy Gardner asks Booster for details about the future of Superman.
 Booster dodges the question.
-It has yet to be definitively revealed if Booster knows what becomes of Superman, or any other DC Universe hero of the twentieth century or beyond, for that matter.

 Page 55, panel 1

-Boosterrific Review: Thematically, this annual is similar to first in this series: both are an excuse to pit familiar heroes against one another.
+Boosterrific Review: Thematically, this annual is similar to the first in this series: both are an excuse to pit familiar heroes against one another.
 Both issues have something else in common: they're good.
 The largest weakness of this issue is the fact that the story ends on a cliffhanger that is resolved in other annuals.
 However, there is still plenty to enjoy in this tale of the Justice League's battle against Eclipso.

 Boosterrific Rating: Worth Its Weight In Gold.